phytec/doc-bsp-yocto/_sources/bsp/imx8/imx8mn/head.rst.txt

 for numerous consumer portable devices by providing a mechanism for data transfer between USB devices with a line/bus speed up to 480 Mbps (HighSpeed 'HS').
 The |soc| SoC has a single USB controller core that is set to OTG mode.
 To use the micro USB / OTG port dip switch S1 Pos5 has to be set to on.
-Due to current hardware limitations, the OTG cable has to be plugged in to use the Type-A port.

 .. include:: /bsp/peripherals/usb-host.rsti